 This course examines the American Civil War from its immediate origins in the 1850s to the conclusion of the war in 1865.
-It covers the political struggles in both North and South, as well as the cultural and social changes caused by the war.
+It covers the political struggles in both North and South, the major battles and turning points, and the social, economic, and cultural effects of the war.
+The course will conclude with a brief survey of Reconstruction and reflection on the ongoing legacy of the Civil War in American society.